Template File: /srv/users/serverpilot/apps/bordersdistillery/public/wp-content/themes/bordersdistillery2017/page.php

 Bailie John Hardie introduced the first stocking frames to Hawick in 1771.
 In less than 100 years the town was the very centre of the knitwear and Tweed trades in Scotland.
 Cashmere and Tweed brought great prosperity – by the 1960’s Hawick was the highest-earning town in the United Kingdom per head of population.

 The quality of Hawick’s water was a key element in the growth and success of the knitwear and Tweed industries.
 Now, we make use of this excellent water to make our spirit and run our distillery.

 As noted above, the distillery is currently closed to tours due to the Covid-19 situation.
-We plan to reopen for tours on Monday 13th April, but we will ensure the website has the most up-to-date information.

-rewrite | Bailie John Hardie introduced the first stocking frames to Hawick in 1771.
-In less than 100 years the town was the very centre of the knitwear and Tweed trades in Scotland.
-Cashmere and Tweed brought great prosperity – by the 1960’s Hawick was the highest-earning town in the United Kingdom per head of population.

-The quality of Hawick’s water was a key element in the growth and success of the knitwear and Tweed industries.
-Now, we make use of this excellent water to make our spirit and run our distillery.

-As noted above, the distillery is currently closed to tours due to the Covid-19 situation.
 We will reopen as soon as we are able to, and we will ensure the website has the most up-to-date information.